top of page

 10. Modern Inspiration: The dramatic story of the "harem conspiracy" during the reign of Ramses III, which indirectly led to Ramses IV's rise to power, has inspired fictional works like movies and novels.

-Tips for visiting the tomb of Ramses IV & the Valley of the Kings
+Tips for Visiting the Tomb of Ramses IV & the Valley of the Kings

 ⪢ Dress Code: Opt for loose-fitting, lightweight clothing that covers your shoulders and knees.
 This is respectful of the local culture and protects you from the sun.